 Auto Detect DIMM/PCI Clk: When enabled the motherboard will automatically disable the clock source for a DIMM socket which does not have a module in it.
 Same applies for PCI slots.
-This setting will reduce the EMI.
 The default is Enabled.

-Spread Spectrum: The default is Disabled.
+Spread Spectrum : The default is Disabled.